gaoming714/Manual/JokerPy/vim_vundle.md

 "filetype plugin on
 "
 " Brief help
-" :PluginList          - list configured plugins
+" :PluginList       - lists configured plugins
-" :PluginInstall(!)    - install (update) plugins
-" :PluginSearch(!) foo - search (or refresh cache first) for foo " :PluginClean(!)      - confirm (or auto-approve) removal of unused plugins "
+" :PluginInstall    - installs plugins; append `!` to update or just :PluginUpdate " :PluginSearch foo - searches for foo; append `!` to refresh local cache " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal "
 " see :h vundle for more details or wiki for FAQ
 " Put your non-Plugin stuff after this line

+" Basic setting
-" set laststatus=2
+set nu
 set t_Co=256
 set expandtab
 set tabstop=4